TibaChang/JCC/README.md

 Phase 2:Syntax Analysis
 ---------------------------
-- This is a Syntax Indenter,it will indent the codes with basic functionalities and Token Colorer.
+- This is a Syntax Indenter,it will indent the tokens with basic functionalities and Token Colorer.
-- Using syntax analysis to check basic grammars , based on Token Colorer.
+- Using syntax analysis to check basic grammars , based on `Token Colorer(Phase 1)`.
+  - Indent the code after the end of grammar for demonstrating the `Syntax Analysis`
 - How to demo:
 ```
 git checkout DEMO_SYNTAX